Barcelona Museums

 Timing- 11 AM to 8PM from Tuesday to Sunday ( Monday closed)

-5. Maritime Museum: The dedicated royal arsenal shipbuilding infrastructure used from the 13th to 18th century was later converted into a Maritime Museum and is one of Barcelona best museums.
+5. Maritime Museum: The dedicated royal arsenal shipbuilding infrastructure used from the 13th to 18th century was later converted into a Maritime Museum and is one of the best museums in Barcelona.
 It shows the history of the early days of the Spanish Navy and its collection has displays of several navigation instruments, weapons, portolans as well as paintings.
 The exhibitions at the museum cover incidents of catastrophes like the fuel oil spillover, the successful stories of Catalan shipping and about the manufacturing of boats.

 Location- Av. de les Drassanes, 1, 08001 Barcelona, Spain